BJUNEJA/Nomadgene-Scripts/README.md

-# This repository is just a small assortment of scripts written for different consulting assignments.
+# This repository is just a small assortment of scripts written for different consulting assignments done over last 1 year or so..
 I realize I need to organize this better .
-For now just getting started to create a centralized space for scripts , otherwise scattered all over.
+For now just getting started to create a centralized space for scripts.